igordejanovic/rustemo/docs/src/configuration.md

 It is usually discouraged to modify the source tree from the `build.rs` script but in the case of actions it is usually necessary as the actions are generated and manually maintained.
-To generate just the actions in the source tree while keeping the parser in the output folder you can do the following:
+To generate just the actions in the source tree while keeping the parser in the output directory you can do the following:

 ```rust
 rustemo_compiler::Settings::new().actions_in_source_tree().process_dir()